Table of Contents

 2.2.
 Parameters

-The only parameter need to be
+The only parameter is “language”:

 language=groovy3.
 Query

-Entire code should be enclosed in <![CDATA[ ]]> element.
+The entire code should be enclosed in <![CDATA[ ]]> element.

 query.next()You can use any <script> in the body of the query to process every record returned by the query one by one.
-The easiest way to return/forward current entry into another subquery/script is to use etl.globals object for example:
+The easiest way to return/forward current entry into another subquery/script is to use etl.globals object, for example:

 etl.getParameter('name_of_property')4.
 Script